ThatsVie/late-night-bbq/README.md

 - Booking calendar (embed or custom)

 **How:** Built with React + TypeScript, deployed on Vercel
-**Why:** Fast, responsive, accessible, bilingual — all publicly visible and mobile-friendly
+**Why:** Fast, responsive, accessible, bilingual.
+All publicly visible and mobile-friendly

 ---